pomerium/documentation/content/docs/guides/kubernetes.md

 ---
-title: Kubernetes API / Kubectl
+sidebar_label: Kubernetes API / Kubectl
 lang: en-US
 keywords: [pomerium, identity access proxy, kubernetes, helm, k8s, oauth]
 description: This guide covers how to add authentication and authorization to kubernetes api server using single-sign-on and Pomerium.